Learning to Prevent Leakage: Privacy-Preserving Inference in the Mobile Cloud: Evaluation

+We compare our framework with the following baselines.
+The first two are exhaustive search and random search to compare the compression and partitioning strategies.
+To verify that our approach is effective in preserving privacy, we compare it against two other privacy-preserving methods: differential privacy and adversarial learning.
+The detail of each baseline is introduced as below.

-{\bf Comparison with Grid Search.} Table~\ref{tab:rl} shows our reinforcement learning based optimizer approach and as a comparison, we did a grid search over the same search space, of which the results are given in Table~\ref{tab:grid}.
-In both tables, we show the strategies the two methods find out, and the resulting models' accuracy $A$, privacy loss $P_1 (P_2)$, performance indicator $S_1(S_2)$ and reward $R$.
-Our RL-based optimizer achieves the highest reward in almost all cases, with an average improvement of $8.35\%$ over the grid search.
-While the model accuracies remain almost the same (with moderate decreases in some cases), our privacy loss reduces by $13.22\%$ on average compared to grid search.
-The results demonstrate the effectiveness of RL-based optimizer in seeking neural network structures and placement which preserve input privacy.
+{\bf Comparison with Exhaustive Search.} Since exhaustively searching over all combinations of compression and partition strategies is almost impossible due to large search space, we narrow down the search space to the combination of three representative partitioning positions, {\em i.e,} front, middle and rear, and only one type compression technique selected from Tab.~\ref{tab:com}.
+Two adversarial retraining strategies are applied to the searched models accordingly.
+The results of exhaustive search with the highest reward are given in Tab.~\ref{tab:exhaustive}.
+Our RL-based optimizer outperforms exhaustive search in almost all cases, with an average improvement of $9.88\%$ in reward value.
+On average, the model accuracies achieve $3.86\%$ enhancement (with moderate decreases in some cases), the privacy loss reduces by $7.08\%$, and the resource utilization increases by $4.3\%$ compared to exhaustive search.
+The results demonstrate the effectiveness of RL-based optimizer in seeking neural network structures and placement to obtain an optimal tradeoff among accuracy, privacy, and resource utilization.

-{\bf Comparison with Differential Privacy.} To verify the strength of adapting neural network structures to privacy goals, we also compare our approach against another privacy-preserving method.
-Differential privacy, as a conventional method, inserts randomized noise to the partitioning layer without modifying the neural network structures.
-The perturbed features are expected to preserve input privacy.
-Results are given in Table~\ref{tab:noise}.
-To compare with Table~\ref{tab:rl}, we also calculate the performance indicator $S_1$, privacy loss $P_1$ and reward $R$ of each model accordingly.
-In general, feature perturbation reduces privacy loss over the base level, and the larger the standard deviation of the noise, the lower the privacy loss.
-Interestingly, we found that while $P_1$ decreases with an increase of the noise standard deviation, $R$ increases with it.
-That shows our reward function is well designed to reflect our privacy objective.
+{\bf Comparison with Random Search.} We compare our RL-based optimizer with a random search strategy which randomly selects the combination of partition layer and compression techniques.
+We tried 100 different combinations and show the results with the highest rewards in Tab.~\ref{tab:random}.
+Our RL-based optimizer outperforms random search in almost all cases, with $5.2\%$ average improvement in reward, $2.82\%$ average improvements in accuracy, $0.88\%$ average decrement in privacy loss, and $5.77\%$ average increase in resource utilization.
+For LeNet($S_2$) on CIFAR-10 Reactive and Linear model on Purchase, we observe that the same partition layer and compression techniques are chosen for both random search and our method, since the search space for the two models are restricted.
+Overall, our method achieves better tradeoffs.